tdiam/portfolio/content/tags/skills/indexeddb.md

 level: Familiar
 ---

-Vue is a JS framework.
+IndexedDB is a low-level API for client-side storage of significant amounts of structured data, including files/blobs, in the browser.